LindsayMcCulloch/citi-bike_challenge/README.md

 Your task in this assignment is to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.

 1. Design 2–5 visualisations for each discovered phenomenon (4–10 total).
 You may work with a timespan of your choosing.
 Optionally, you can also merge multiple datasets from different periods.

-    * The following are questions you may wish to answer.
-Do not limit yourself to these questions; they are suggestions for a starting point.
-Be creative!

-        * How many trips have been recorded in total during the chosen period?

-        * By what percentage has total ridership grown?

-        * How have the proportions of short-term customers and annual subscribers changed?

-        * Today, what are the top 10 stations in the city for starting a journey?
-Based on data, why do you hypothesise these are the top locations?

-        * Today, what are the top 10 stations in the city for ending a journey?
-Based on data, why?

-        * Today, what are the bottom 10 stations in the city for starting a journey?
-Based on data, why?

-        * Today, what are the bottom 10 stations in the city for ending a journey?
-Based on data, why?

 2. Create one of the following visualisations for city officials: